xiaoxia-xia/DFP_Final_Porject/README.md

 `make all`

 Usage: Querying Rent Data
+Once the setup is complete, you can use .venv by

+`source .venv/bin/activate` and

-Once the setup is complete, you can query the rent data for a specific city and date using the zori_query.py script.
+you can query the rent data for a specific city and date using the zori_query.py script.

 The script requires a city, state abbreviation, and a year-month (YYYY-MM) to retrieve the rent index.